timloveland/RegistrationTwo/README.md

 # RegistrationTwo
 This project uses HTML and CSS to create a registration form similar to the freeCodeCamp one.
-(I did this on my own).
+(I did this on my own with help from the original project).